ttiimm/log2src/editors/code/README.md

-An extension to Visual Studio Code that allows using the debugger with the [logdbg](https://github.com/ttiimm/logdbg) debugging back end.
+An extension to Visual Studio Code that allows using the debugger with the [log2src](https://github.com/ttiimm/log2src) debugging back end.

-# logdbg-ext README
+# log2src-ext README

-This is the README for your extension "logdbg-ext".
+This is the README for your extension "log2src-ext".
 After writing up a brief description, we recommend including the following sections.

 ## Features